X

 172 | The 5 Rules for Mastering the Game of Building Wealth – Chat with Stuart Wemyss

-Just click here, select a physical or an electronic copy and enter exclusive TPC listener discount code: COUCH
+Stuart’s also kindly giving you the chance to pick up Investopoly for 30% off!!
+Just click here, select a physical or an electronic copy, and enter your exclusive TPC listener discount code: COUCH

-And, folks — PICA NEEDS YOUR VOICE
+And, folks — PICA NEEDS YOUR VOICE!

 PICA has started a petition to campaign against Labor’s poorly thought through Negative Gearing and Capital Gains policy positions.
 Although Labor is not in Government at the Federal level, they plan to take this policy to the next election.